 Up next we have some examples:

-Family car must carry four or five occupants (green) with relative comfort.
+Family cars must carry four or five occupants (green) with relative comfort.
 That’s why the cabin must be roomy.

 Trucks must be big to carry lots of stuff at the back, obviously.
-But also the must to able to go through some really rough terrain, hence the ground clearance and the wheel housings (red).
+But also they must be able to go through some really rough terrain, hence the ground clearance and the wheel housings (red).

 Of course, this is useless if the suspension isn’t adequate to go over rocks or speed bumps.
 For this to be possible the suspension must have enough travel (green).
 We’re not going to draw the suspension but it is a good example.